gracjanj/Reflection-Tracer/README.md

 # Follower
 Follower is a Burp extension that let's you generate unique values for your parameters and follow their reflections on your target application.
 This is particularly useful in finding XSS, SSTI and other vulnerabilities.
+It also adds unique value to each parameter tested during Active Scanning.

+# Installation
+- Download the Follower.jar file.
+- In Burp Suite open Extender tab.
+In Extensions tab, click Add button.
+- Choose downloaded jar file -> Next.
+- Check installation for no error messages.

+# Example usage
+1. Right click -> 'Generate Follower'.
+Unique value is now in your clipboard.
+2. Paste string as parameter value.
+3. Crawl website manually/automatically.
+4. Results will be available in Follower tab
+    - Request1 is the request that introduced value to the application
+    - Request2 is the request that triggered the response containing value from step 1
+    - Response is the response that contains reflected value